Almandine

-Almandine (/ˈælməndɪn/), also known as almandite, is a species of mineral belonging to the garnet group.
+Almandine (/ˈælməndɪn/), also known as almandite, is a mineral belonging to the garnet group.
 The name is a corruption of alabandicus, which is the name applied by Pliny the Elder to a stone found or worked at Alabanda, a town in Caria in Asia Minor.
-Almandine is an iron alumina garnet, of deep red color, inclining to purple.
+Almandine is an iron aluminium garnet, of deep red color, inclining to purple.
 It is frequently cut with a convex face, or en cabochon, and is then known as carbuncle.
 Viewed through the spectroscope in a strong light, it generally shows three characteristic absorption bands.

 Almandine is one end-member of a mineral solid solution series, with the other end member being the garnet pyrope.
 The almandine crystal formula is: Fe3Al2(SiO4)3.
 Magnesium substitutes for the iron with increasingly pyrope-rich composition.